irishabh96/Serverless-Nodejs-MongoDb-Starter/README.md

-# Example – Serverless Node.js Crud
+# Serverless Crud

 This demo application is an example for serverless-framework.
+You can also use this as an boilerplate.

 ## Installation